eberber/Neural-Net/README.md

 # Neural-Net
-To gain experience with implementing an artificial neural network and with the design choices that accompany using one.
+ To gain experience with implementing an artificial neural network and with the design choices that accompany using one.

 # Requirements
-Ran using Python 3.7.3
+ Ran using Python 3.7.3
+ Learned weights are stored in weights.txt
+ Best learned weights are in bestWeight.txt
+ To run a test set through (without updating weights) and evaluate the correctness of the output firing, set epoch = 1  Given a training and test set with only one example (for example, only red), network can learn to always fire that neuron and never fire any of the others.
+Set epoch to 100 then 500 and notice the rise in accuracy using nn_debug.txt

 # Parameters
  The filename containing the training data.